sanjai131205/SGD-Regressor-for-Multivariate-Linear-Regression/README.md

-##Algorithm
+ALGORITHM
+1.Start
+2.Data Preparation
+3.Hypothesis Definition
-1.Start 2.Data Preparation 3.Hypothesis Definition 4.
-Cost Function 5.Parameter Update Rule 6.Iterative Training 7.Model evaluation 8.End
+4. Cost Function

-Program:
+5.Parameter Update Rule\
+6.Iterative Training
+7.Model evaluation
+8.End

+PROGRAM:
 Program to implement the multivariate linear regression model for predicting the price of the house and number of occupants in the house with SGD regressor.
 Developed by: sanjai.M